hdharshana/Azure-DP-300-Preparation-Blog/docs/Introduction to Azure Database Administration/2022-07-03-Azure SQL Management Interfaces.markdown

 # [Azure SQL Management Interfaces](#tab/azure-sql-management-interface-options)

   * Azure Portal
   * SSMS
   * Azure Data Studio
   * Languages and APIs (Azure SQL supports REST APIs for management of SQL managed isntances and SQL databases; All drivers that work with SQL Server also work with Azure SQL)
-* CLI (sqlcmd and bcp support; Azure CLI and PS cmdlet support; tools like sqlcmd and az are pre-installed in Azure Cloud Shell)
+  * Azure CLI (sqlcmd and bcp support; Azure CLI and PS cmdlet support; tools like sqlcmd and az are pre-installed in Azure Cloud Shell)